adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 the current glyph pointer forward by 2 glyphs, skipping over the quoteright so that quoteright will not be examined for matching kern rules.

-The FDK syntax will not allow applying positioning lookups of different types in one contextual rule.
+The FEA syntax will not allow applying positioning lookups of different types in one contextual rule.
 For example, if you want to position sukun over lam_meem_jeem when followed by alef, and kern lam_meem_jeem with alef in this context, you need to put the mark and kern rules in different lookups.